daniellealexis/geffenBlog/wp-content/plugins/backup/README.txt

 SGBP is our own archive format, therefore currently there is no software that can extract it.

-= Is it possible to migrate website using Backup Guard? =
+= Is it possible to migrate website using BackupGuard? =

-Although we don't offer server migration feature, Backup Guard creates an exact snapshot of the current state of your website and whenever you restore it, the exact same state gets restored.
+Although we don't offer server migration feature, BackupGuard creates an exact snapshot of the current state of your website and whenever you restore it, the exact same state gets restored.
 So practically, you can migrate your website with just downloading and importing your backup.

 == Screenshots ==